 - With a sifter over a large bowl.
 Add the flour, spices, baking powder, and baking soda.

 - Sift all the ingredients into the large bowl together.
 Set aside.

 - In another medium bowl combine the oil, pumpkin, eggs, and sugar.

 - When combined slowly pour the wet ingredients into the bowl with the sifted flour mixture.
 Stir well.

 - To make the frosting add the butter sugar and milk to a bowl.
-Mix with a stand or hand mixer to combine well.
+Mix with a stand or hand mixer and beat until smooth.

 Pin For Later